James Bulley

-James Bulley speaks at the Sports Industry Forum in Abu Dhabi, November 2022.

 James Bulley is a British businessman and Chartered Surveyor.
 He is best known for being director of venues and infrastructure for the London Organising Committee of the Olympic Games and Paralympic Games (LOCOG), the organisation responsible for planning and delivering the 2012 Summer Olympics and Paralympics.

 Early life

 Bulley was made a Captain in the London Guards regiment of the British Army in 1997.
 He was granted Fellowship of the Royal Institution of Chartered Surveyors in 2017.

 Career

 Bulley worked at Drivers Jonas property consultants, from 1991 to 1993 and from 1995 to 2008.